Breakthrough made in cause of inherited diseases research

 Treatments for inherited muscle, bone, brain and skin disorders could be one step closer after a research project into the composition of cells was able to provide fresh insights into the protective seal that surrounds the DNA of our cells.

-Researchers have said that the findings could help those with Emery-Dreifuss muscular dystrophy in particular, a muscle-wasting condition which leads to care at home and the frequent use of stair lifts and other mobility devices.
+Researchers have said that the findings could help those with Emery-Dreifuss muscular dystrophy in particular, a muscle-wasting condition which leads to care at home and the frequent use of stair lifts or homelifts to aid mobility.
 The condition is caused by a defect in the nuclear envelope protein found in every cell throughout the body, yet only affects muscles, and insight into this protein could result in the development of future treatments.

 Dr Eric Schirmer, leader of the study, has worked on the project with his team at the University of Edinburgh's Wellcome Trust Centre for Cell Biology and, after completing the project, he said that "Nobody could have imagined what we found".
 The university collaborated with the Stowers Institute for Medical Research for the study, which has now been published in the scientific journal Nucleus.